DataDog/documentation/content/en/synthetics/search.md

 When you select and deselect facets, the search bar automatically reflects your changes.
 Similarly, you can modify the search bar query or write a query from scratch in the search bar to select and deselect the facets on the left.

 * **Search on free text**: Enter your text in the search bar to search on a test name.
 * **Search on a single facet**: Click a facet value to create a search query that includes only that facet value.
 For example, `type:api`.
-To add another value of the same facet to your search, click on an additional value's checkbox or add the additional value with an `OR` Boolean operator and wrap the values using quotes and parentheses.
+To add another value of the same facet to your search, click on an additional value's checkbox.
+You can also add the additional value with an `OR` Boolean operator and wrap the values using quotes and parentheses.
 For example, `type:("api" OR "api-ssl")`.
 * **Search on multiple facets and text**: Click on facet values from different facet types to customize a search query that filters for multiple facets.
 For example, `type:api region:aws:us-east-2`.
 You can also mix facets and text.
 For example, `checkout type:browser`.
 Although invisible, the `AND` Boolean operator is applied when searching on multiple terms.
 * **Search on message**: Add a message to create a search query that filters on your tests’ notification messages configured in the [test monitor][5].
 For example, `message:testcontent`.
 * **Exclude facets or text**: Click on an already-filled checkbox to deselect a facet value or prepend a term with `-` to exclude it from the search query.
 For example, `-state:paused`.